RTLS Systems: Everything You Need To Know About RTLS Technologies

 A well-developed RTLS software program can also be tied into other systems throughout your facility to further improve automation and safety.
 For instance, RFID tags affixed to delivery vehicles can ping on gateway readers at a warehouse entrance and trigger the gate to open.
 The system can also automatically send directions to the drivers of these vehicles telling them where to park or which docking bay to go to on arrival.

-Several RTLS Technologies in Use Today and a Quick Comparison
+Several RTLS Technologies in Use Today

 There are a wide range of technologies developed for use in location tracking systems.
 Each of these systems offers a selection of unique benefits for businesses.
 Some technology are better suited to passive monitoring of assets and personnel as they enter and exit a building.
 Other systems, such as Ultra-Wideband (UWB) RTLS, is specifically designed to provide accurate, real-time status updates of asset movement within a facility.
 Before you choose the RTLS technology for your business, take the time to speak with one of our experts about your needs and goals for real-time location tracking.